-The Center for Medicare and Medicaid Services adheres to strict rules for reporting direct care staffing, including the utilization of agencies and contract workers.
-To facilitate the submission of staffing information, the CMS developed a system – Payroll Based Journal (PBJ).
+The Center for Medicare and Medicaid Services adheres to strict rules for reporting direct care staffing, including utilizing agencies and contract workers.
+The CMS developed the Payroll Based Journal (PBJ) system to facilitate the submission of staffing information.
 The CMS can collect staffing information more frequently and regularly.
 The Payroll Based Journal system is free of charge for long-term care facilities to use and helps facilities meet PBJ reporting deadlines.

-By combining this data with census information, nursing homes can then be assessed to determine their staffing levels and employee turnover and tenure.
+By combining this data with census information, nursing homes can then be assessed to determine their staffing levels, employee turnover, and tenure.
 This assessment can impact the quality of care they deliver.
 Information about nursing home staffing is posted on the CMS Nursing Home Compare website.
 It is used in the 5-star nursing home quality rating system to help consumers better understand how homes are staffed.

 Facilities Required to Submit Payroll Based Journal Data